Classicality from Quantum Stochastic Processes: Abstract

 \section{Abstract}

-We develop a theory of classicality from quantum systems.
+I develop a theory of classicality from quantum systems.
 This theory stems from the study of classical and quantum stationary stochastic processes.
 The stochastic processes are characterized by polyhedral (classical) and semidefinite representative (quantum) cones.
-Based on a previous result \cite{2209.06806v1} we expand the study of fixed points from quantum channels.
-We give a semidefinite program that characterizes a quantum channel separating into a core and a part that decays with many iterations.
+Based on a previous result by the author I expand the study of fixed points from quantum channels.
+I give a semidefinite program that characterizes a quantum channel separating into a core and a part that decays with many iterations.
 In general, the solution is non-separable in the space it is defined.
-We present a characterization of channels in terms of their fixed points for the separable case.
+I present a characterization of channels in terms of their fixed points for the separable case.
 A quantum simulation of a polyhedral cone can then be constructed.